 Susanna Leonard Hill has a feature on her blog called Perfect Picture Book Friday.
 It is a list of “perfect” picture books recommended by all sorts of people.
-I chose this book because I love mysteries and this is a great book for younger kids to get into mysteries and learn how to subtract.
+I chose this book because it really shows how we need to look inside of a person, and not judge by appearance or expect them to be a certain way.

 To find more Perfect Picture Books please visit Susanna Hill’s blog HERE!